 The art of setting rents is to raise them periodically without driving out your tenants and suffering vacancy.
 This involves understanding exactly what is available nearby and the cost and hassle of moving for the tenant.

 If you study the market closely, you can ensure you are extracting the maximum price for your property without increasing vacancy.

-As you can see, small changes can make a big difference in how much your property earns.
 Take the simple steps above, and you will be well on your way to maximising returns from your investment property.

 At loans.com.au , you can easily finance your investment property purchase.
 Have a stress-free investment experience.
 Reach out to our friendly lending specialists and start your investment journey today with a great low-rate investment property loan.